Future of in-home aged care

 Older man is being served food by an aged care worker.
 Credit: Kampus Production

-In-home aged care supports about 1 million older Australians.
+In-home aged care supports about 1 million Older people.
 These services range from transport and house cleaning to clinical care, such as nursing and allied health.

 Most people want to stay in their homes for as long as possible.
 It is vital that services are accessible and effective in supporting independence.